 I have been involved with Marlborough Quilters for past 8 years.
 I was a committee member for two years then took a break and returned to the position of Convenor for the past three years.
 I have also been the Convenor for our Exhibition for the past three including this year’s (held every two years).

-Judie Wert – website
+Judie Wert – Website, Social Media

 I started quilting in 1995 while I was living in Hamilton.
 I attended my first quilting class run by Donna Ward in 1996.
 I also joined the Waikato Patchwork & Quilters guild either that year or early in the next year.
 Over the years, I’ve made well over 200 quilts of various sizes.
 I discovered early on that hand quilting was not my thing.
 In 2007, I moved to Christchurch and joined both the Canterbury Patchwork & Quilting guild and Christchurch Quilters.
 I also rejoined Aotearoa Quilters about then as well.
 In 2014 I bought a long arm quilting machine.
 I still feel like I’m learning how to use it.
 At the end of 2021 we retired and moved up to Katikati.
 I’ve joined the Waihi Beach Quilters and, now that my mother is finally in a rest home, I hope to be able to at least visit some of the other quilt groups in the area.
 I have been a committee member in most of the quilting groups that I have belonged to, so I feel it is about time I volunteered to be on the Aotearoa Quilters committee.